oVirt/ovirt-site/source/feature/gluster-sync-configuration-with-cli.html.md

 *   This should trigger a 'gluster peer detach' command to remove the selected servers from the gluster cluster

 ## Design

+### GlusterManager

+This class will have methods that run periodically to sync information with GlusterFS.

+refreshLightWeightData() : Runs more frequently and syncs information that can be fetched without much of an overhead on GlusterFS.
+This refresh rate is controlled by configuration "GlusterRefreshRateLight" , with default value of 5 seconds

+getGlusterRefreshRateHeavy(): Runs less frequently and syncs information that adds a significant overhead on GlusterFS.
+This refresh rate is controlled by configuration "GlusterRefreshRateHeavy" , with default value of 5 minutes

 <Category:Feature>